WeissSa/Agent-Guesser/README.md

 1. At least 500 opponent rating
 2. At least 100 rounds played

+### Update on this project

+Since franchising resulted in less T1 games being played, I was unable to successfully fully update the set.
+I added the 2023 VCT data (which did not significantly change accuracy levels) in hopes of predicting gekko better.
+I lowered the threshold of maps for more recent data to add emphasis and increase the gekko representation in the dataset.
+This resulted in a small accuracy decrease.

 ### Main Limitations
 1. Not all agents receive equal play.
 This means it is harder to correlate data with lesser played agents
 2. A normal player might have very different stats from a pro